-A share of the financial product's net assets may be invested in securities that are not analysed with respect to ESG criteria.
-However, all investments adhere to the Management Company's common exclusion framework, guaranteeing a baseline level of compliance with ESG principles.
+A share of the financial product's net assets may be invested in securities that are not assessed with respect to ESG criteria, as well as in cash.
+However, all investments adhere to the management company's common exclusion framework, guaranteeing a baseline level of compliance with ESG principles.